-Chesapeake Regional Medical Center's Infection Prevention and Control Department has developed an Ebola Management Guide to prepare the organization to care for an Ebola (EVD) patient.
-As this is a rapidly changing situation, this document may be updated as necessary to incorporate the latest guidelines and/or recommendations from CDC.
+Chesapeake Regional Medical Center's Infection Prevention and Control Department, under the guidance of the Infection Control Committee, has revised the previously posted Ebola Management Plan to include the updated guidelines released by the Centers for Disease Control and Prevention (CDC) regarding personal protective equipment.
+As this is a rapidly changing situation, this document will be continuously updated to incorporate the latest guidelines and/or recommendations from CDC and the Virginia Department of Health.
 This plan can be accessed by clicking here.

 Advanced new 3D technology available at Chesapeake Regional Medical Center coordinates with 2D mammography and breast MRI to increase the rate of breast cancer detection and reduce the amount of unnecessary return visits for repeat breast screenings.

 According to a recent study by the Journal of the American Medical Association tomosynthesis-or 3D mammography-can also increase the detection of more invasive and deadly cancers.
 The study involved nearly half a million women, and determined that 3D mammography, combined with traditional 2D mammography, was associated with a 41 percent increase in the detection rate of invasive cancers and a 15 percent drop in additional screenings for false alarms.

 "We are the only facility in the area to offer C-View(tm), which provides us with the technology to obtain both of the recommended 3D and 2D images during the same screening," said Michael Petruschak, M.D., a radiologist who practices with Chesapeake Radiologists, Ltd. and is the director of breast imaging for CRMC.
 "This reduces exposure to radiation and provides our patients with the latest in breast cancer technology."